-GPIO pads used as inputs can also be used as an interrupt source for software.
-In general, all GPIO pads can also be used as an interrupt.
+GPIO pads that are used as input can also be used as an interrupt source for the software.
+In general, all GPIO pads can be also used as interrupts.
 However, not all GPIO's can be used as a wakeup source of the module (wakeup from sleep).